SumoLogic/sumologic-documentation/docs/integrations/product-list.md

 This article lists all the products that Sumo Logic integrates with, including the types of integrations we offer.

 Types of integrations:
 * **Apps**.
 Pre-built applications with dashboards that provide quick information about the product.
 To [install apps](/docs/get-started/apps-integrations/), select **App Catalog** from the main menu.
-See [Apps/Integrations](/docs/integrations/) for documentation about apps.
+See [Apps and Integrations](/docs/integrations/) for documentation about apps.
 * **Collectors**.
 Agents that collect data from the product.
 See [Send Data](/docs/send-data/) for documentation about collectors.
 * **Partner integrations**.
 Apps and integrations that are provided by members of our partner network.
 See [Partner Ecosystem Apps](/docs/integrations/partner-ecosystem-apps/) and [Partner Integrations for Sumo Logic](/docs/integrations/partner-integrations/) for more information.
 * **Webhooks**.
 Automated connections from the product to Sumo Logic.
 See [Webhooks](/docs/integrations/webhooks/buddy/) and [Webhook Connections](/docs/alerts/webhook-connections/) for available webhooks.

 <!--
-* **Parsers**.
-Scripts that parse logs and normalize them into structured records.
-Use the [parser editor](/docs/cse/schema/parser-editor/) to see products with a parser.
+* **Community apps**.
+Apps provided by internal and external users and our creator community.
+See [Sumo Logic Community Ecosystem Apps](/docs/integrations/community-ecosystem-apps/) for more information.
 * **Mappings**.
 Scripts that map messages fields to Record attributes in Cloud SIEM.
 Use [Log Mappings](/docs/cse/ingestion/view-mappers-for-product/) to see products with mappings.
 * **OIF integrations**.
 Open Integration Framework integrations for automation.
 To find products with OIF integrations, search for the products in App Central for [Cloud SIEM](m/docs/cse/automation-service/automation-service-app-central/) or [Cloud SOAR](/docs/cloud-soar/automation/#app-central).
+* **Parsers**.
+Scripts that parse logs and normalize them into structured records.
+Use the [parser editor](/docs/cse/schema/parser-editor/) to see products with a parser.
 -->